xianjiuqi/savn_online/README.md

 - Run `conda create -n savn-online python=3.7`
 - Run `conda activate savn-online`
 - In savn-onine folder, run `pip install -r requirements.txt`

+## Data for the Model
+The `data` folder contains:

+- `thor_glove` which contains the [GloVe](https://nlp.stanford.edu/projects/glove/) embeddings for the navigation targets.

+- `gcn` which contains the necessary data for the [Graph Convolutional Network (GCN)](https://arxiv.org/abs/1609.02907) in [Scene Priors](https://arxiv.org/abs/1810.06543), including the adjacency matrix.

+** If you want to train the model, then you will need the offline-data which can obtained by downloading from this link - https://prior-datasets.s3.us-east-2.amazonaws.com/savn/data.tar.gz.
+Delete the current `data` folder, and extract the downloaded compressed data into project home folder.
+Training instructions ##

 #### See a quick demo on jupyter notebook.
 Run `jupyter notebook`